AlonJ75/AlonJ75/README.md

 <p align="justify">Around mid-2020, a significant shift occurred in the online landscape when browsers announced the discontinuation of Flash support.
 Consequently, the future of Everybody Edits, a game reliant on Flash technology, was also cast into uncertainty.
 <br>
 As the impending closure loomed, Xenonetix, the game's owner at the time, extended an invitation to me to join his development team.
-The objective was to engineer an offline rendition of Everybody Edits that users could readily download and play.
-Collaborating with another developer, Seb135, we pooled our expertise to bring this vision to life.
-The culmination of our efforts materialized into an offline version of Everybody Edits, a project that we later made accessible to the public on GitHub, fostering an <a href="https://github.com/Seb-135/ee-offline">open-source ethos.</a>.</p>
+Our goal was to create a version of Everybody Edits that people could download and play even without an internet connection.
+Working together with another developer named Seb135, we combined our skills to make this idea a reality.
+Our hard work paid off, resulting in an offline version of Everybody Edits.
+We later shared this project with the public on GitHub, embracing an <a href="https://github.com/Seb-135/ee-offline">open-source</a> approach.</p>

 ## 💻 Projects:
 * [EE Offline (Flash - ActionScript 3)](https://github.com/Seb-135/ee-offline)